barumau/pandunia/engli/baze.md

 **min** (_less_), **minim** (_least_) and **sam** (_equally, as_).
 The point of comparison is introduced with **ka**.

-**yi idey si max novi ka wi idey.**
+**mi idei si max novi ka ti idei.**
-– This idea is newer than that idea.
+– My idea is newer than your idea.

 Adverbs end in **-o**.
 They are usually before the word that they modify,